 VB 6 is an old application development framework that targets the COM infrastructure which in turn depends upon the useable components of the Windows framework.

 VB 6 is considered extremely simple since it doesn’t depend on outside components since all the functions and features that are required by the application are shipped in the form of runtime libraries with VB 6 application code.
 VB 6 code can either be compiled to interpreted P-code or the native runtime code.

 On the other hand, Microsoft VB.NET is the new generation language that targets .NET runtime and is part of Microsoft’s .NET Framework.
-VB .NET borrows usable components from .NET framework whereas execution of the VB.NET code is the responsibility of the .NET runtime.
+VB .NET borrows usable components from the .NET framework whereas the execution of the VB.NET code is the responsibility of the .NET runtime.

-Following are some of the blogs and articles that explain the process of converting VB 6 programs to VB.NET.
+The following are some of the blogs and articles that explain the process of converting VB 6 programs to VB.NET.